flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
 - `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
 - `FormBuilderValidators.between()` - requires the field's to be between two numbers.
+- `FormBuilderValidators.containsElement()` - requires the field's to be in the provided list.
-- `FormBuilderValidators.inList()` - requires the field's to be in the provided list.
+- `FormBuilderValidators.unique()` - requires the field's to be unique in the provided list.

 Available built-in use-case validators include: